Mt Rainier Tweed Sweater Free crochet pattern featured image

 Congratulations!
 You’re about to slip into what might end up being your new favorite go-to sweater!
 I highly recommend steam blocking your sweater but it’s certainly not required.
 Because of the “bubbly” nature of this sweater, blocking goes a long way towards creating a nice drape to the fabric.

-I would love to see your finished Mt Rainier Tweed Sweater free crochet pattern!
+I would love to see your finished crochet pullover sweaters!
 Post a photo on Instagram and tag me @offthebeatenhook and use #offthebeatenhook.
 Thank you for crocheting with me!

 1. Ashlyn Kuehmichel Avatar